nazuna-2371/margpa/docs/validation_and_operation_observation_en.md

 and reinjection, self-audit, repair, and re-fixation were performed as needed.

-Therefore, what can be said from this additional observation is limited to the possibility that MARGD may support current-state confirmation, premise re-fixation, overclaim suppression, and connection to the next task in long research, design, and documentation work.
+Therefore, what can be said from this additional observation is limited to the possibility that MARGD may support current-state confirmation, premise re-fixation, preservation of file structure, repair of misreadings, overclaim suppression, and connection to the next task in long research, design, documentation, translation, and publication-preparation work.

 ---